-Eastern Partnership Internship Programme funded by the Eastern Partnership Technical Assistance Trust Fund
+Eastern Partnership Traineeship Programme funded by the Eastern Partnership Technical Assistance Trust Fund

 The European Investment Bank seeks talented young individuals who can help to contribute towards improving people’s lives by promoting economic and social progress in the Eastern Partnership countries.

 This is a multiannual programme and its goal is to offer successful candidates an opportunity to improve their skills as well as the experience of working in an international multicultural environment.

 The Programme, funded by the Eastern Partnership Technical Assistance Trust Fund, looks for candidates specialising in a field relevant to international investment and development banking, such as finance (in particular project finance, SME financing, credit and risk analysis) or economics (micro/macroeconomics, development, statistics, job market analysis) as well as environment, engineering (ports, roads, energy, etc.) or urban planning.

 Eligibility to apply

 The Traineeship Programme is open only to students who are nationals of the Eastern Partnership Countries (Azerbaijan, Armenia, Belarus, Georgia, Moldova and Ukraine).

 Candidates must have a degree from or be in the final year of a course at an institute of higher education.
 Generally, successful candidates will have enrolled on a graduate study programme (be pursuing a master’s degree) and already have some work experience.

 In addition, candidates must meet the following criteria: